kstenerud/concise-encoding/cte-specification.md

 Array type designators are [case-insensitive](#letter-case).

-An invalid array type field is a [structural error](ce-structure#structural-errors).
+An invalid array type field is an [error condition](ce-structure.md#error-processing).

 For array types that support multiple bases, elements **MAY** be represented in different bases by applying a base prefix (`0b` for base 2, `0o` for base 8, `0x` for base 16) to an element (provided the element type supports it).